anshul090/anshul090.github.io/index.md

 # Anshul Gandhi
 **Senior Machine Learning Engineer @ Apple**

 Anshul Gandhi is a Senior Machine Learning Engineer at Apple, where he builds scalable generative AI and large language model (LLM) systems for enterprise-grade applications.
-His expertise spans recommendation engines, causal inference, scalable ML infrastructure, and responsible AI deployment.
+He specializes in AI inference engineering and serving generative AI systems at scale, with deep hands-on experience in Graph RAG, Agentic RAG, multi-agent systems, context engineering and production-grade LLMOps.

 Previously, he was a Senior ML Engineer at Dell Technologies, where he led patented work on AI-driven cybersecurity risk engines and ML platforms.
 He also worked at UnitedHealthcare, developing predictive analytics solutions to improve patient outcomes and healthcare delivery.

 His research and professional interests include:
 - Generative AI and Large Language Models (LLMs)
+- Multi Agent Systems and LLMOPS
+- GRAPH RAG, Agentic RAG  and Context Engineering
 - Recommendation Systems and Personalization
 - Responsible and Ethical AI Deployment
 - Scalable ML Infrastructure & Experimentation Design